RiccardoScott1/talktomycrawl/article_nontech.md

 The `documents` table will hold several rows per page, one for each chunk that got embedded.

-# ---- COMMENT ----
-I would also signpost here too.
-Referring back to the short step description at the beginning of the article ([Implementation](#implementation)).
-I also think going into the details of containerising Ollama might be an overkill / too much.
-Could just provide the code and refer to another article on using Docker.
-Or maybe even host it locally and say during the putting things together in n8n that we could also create a containerised version and use that instead.
-# ---- COMMENT END ----

 ### Ollama on digital ocean
 Let's walk through the steps to deploy an app on Digital Ocean from a